‘Fort Tryon Park, From the Cloisters to Gilded Age Former Gilded Age Estate’ Webinar

 - An overview of Fort Tryon Park throughout the past 300 years, from its role in the Revolutionary War, to how it got its nickname “Flower Capital of Manhattan”

 - Exclusive photos of the St. Frances Cabrini Shrine — home to the remains of “Mother Cabrini,” the first naturalized citizen of the United States to be canonized by the Roman Catholic Church

 - A look at remnants of the C.K.G.
 Billings mansion, with stories around the American industrialist tycoon’s infamous dinner party on the estate

 - The story of The MET Cloisters, from how John D. Rockefeller, Jr.’s acquired the medieval collection of art, to how it was sourced from various French monasteries and abbeys, to the significance of several hundred acres across the Hudson River in New Jersey

-Afterward, we’ll have a Q&A with Jim — any and all questions about Fort Tryon Park are welcomed and encouraged!
+Afterward, we’ll have a Q&A with Jim — any and all questions about Fort Tryon Park and the surrounding area are welcomed and encouraged!